Werkstattl/quick-dungeon-crawler-rpg-od/README.md

 ## Credits

-This game started as a fork after the original creator stated that he would no longer continue development and was open to someone else taking it forward.
+This game began as a fork after the original developer announced they would no longer continue development and were open to someone else taking over.

 - [Red Pangilinan](https://github.com/redpangilinan) - Original Creator
 - [Aekashics](https://aekashics.itch.io/) - Monster Sprites